-A Juliette, or individually registered Girl Scout, has the same Girl Scout experience as other girls, just without being in a troop.
-If you're a Juliette family, connect with your council for support and to stay up-todate on exciting events for the whole family.
+A Juliette, or individually registered Girl Scout, has the same experience as other Girl Scouts, just without being in a troop.
+If you're a Juliette family, connect with your council for support and to stay up-to-date on exciting events for the whole family.